ESG - Coal

 Download Sustainable Finance Framework

-In addition to the evaluation criteria, we have specific policies and/or Standard Operating Procedures (SOPs) to ensure sustainable practices in our business processes:
+In addition to the evaluation criteria, we have specific policies and/or Standard Operating Procedures (SOPs) to ensure sustainable practices in our business processes, Approved by Board of Directors (BoD)

 Bank Mandiri is committed to not financing businesses that engage in the following activities (Exclusion List):